Serge Gnabry: Werder Bremen

 On 31 August 2016, Gnabry signed for Bundesliga club Werder Bremen for a reported transfer fee of £5 million.
 Arsenal manager Arsène Wenger had wanted to extend Gnabry's contract at Arsenal before his move, but a lack of first-team opportunities meant that the midfielder sought a move elsewhere.

 He scored his first goal for Werder Bremen on 17 September 2016 in a 4–1 away loss to Borussia Mönchengladbach.

 In his single season at the club, he made 27 league appearances scoring 11 goals while Werder Bremen finished 8th in the Bundesliga.

 Bayern Munich

-Loan to 1899 Hoffenheim
+Loan to TSG Hoffenheim

 On 11 June 2017, Bayern Munich announced the signing of Gnabry on a three-year contract for €8 million after activating a clause in his contract with Werder Bremen.
-On 14 June, Bayern Munich announced that Serge Gnabry was moving to 1899 Hoffenheim on a season-long loan.
+On 14 June, Bayern Munich announced that Serge Gnabry was moving to TSG Hoffenheim on a season-long loan.
 Gnabry had wished for the move to gain more experience.
 He scored his first and second league goal in the 4–0 victory over RB Leipzig.
 He scored 10 goals in his 22 appearances in the season helping Hoffenheim to finish third in the league table and secured a Champions League spot for the next season.
 He finished the 2017–18 season with 10 goals in 26 appearances.
 He also made an appearance in the Regionalliga Südwest for the reserve team.